ai-ed/ai-ed.github.io/README.md

 └── website                   # Contains all the website files (.md files, etc)
     ├── _layouts              # Jekyll uses the folder for [layouts](https://jekyllrb.com/docs/step-by-step/04-layouts/) for HTML pages
-    ├── dist                  # Webpack compiles all the JS into this folder ├── resources.json        # JSON file with all the resources to show └── static                # Static assets folder (images, svg, css, etc)
+    ├── dist                  # Webpack compiles all the JS into this folder ├── _sass                # Jekyll uses this folder to style the site, converting [Sass](https://sass-lang.com/) files to css files.
+    ├── resources.json        # JSON file with all the resources to show └── static                # Static assets folder (images, svg, css, etc)

 ```

 ### Serving site on watch mode